Objective Evaluation of Prosody and Intelligibility in Speech Synthesis via Conditional Prediction of Discrete Tokens

-To estimate the distribution of discrete speech tokens in a synthesized utterance given its textual content, we train a sequence-to-sequence text-to-token generator that autoregressively predicts discrete speech tokens while incorporating content information from the input text.
-We adopt a transformer-based encoder--decoder architecture, specifically BART~\cite{lewis-etal-2020-bart}, which has been widely used for various sequence-to-sequence tasks.
+As generator, we adopt a transformer-based encoder--decoder architecture, specifically BART~\cite{lewis-etal-2020-bart}, which has been widely used for various sequence-to-sequence tasks.
 We train two text-to-token generators for TTScore-int and TTScore-pro.
 Both generators takes a phoneme sequence, $\mathbf{x} = [x_1,x_2, ..., x_L]$, derived from the input text using a grapheme-to-phoneme converter, as the input.
 The difference between the two generator is the output tokens that they generate making them specialized in modeling different aspects of synthesized speech.
 The generator for TTScore-int predicts the content token sequence $\mathbf{c} = [c_1,c_2,...,c_T]$, for the given utterance, obtained using a pre-trained SSL model and k-means clustering as described in Section~\ref{sec:content_okens}.
 The generator for TTScore-pro predicts phoneme-level prosody token sequence $\mathbf{f_{ph}}=[f_1,f_2,...,f_L]$ described in Section~\ref{sec:prosody_tokens}. $L$ and $T$ denote lengths of phoneme sequence and discrete speech token sequence, respectively.
 Both models are trained on a large-scale dataset of paired text and speech token sequences, enabling them to learn the distributions of aspect-specific tokens in natural speech.

-\subsection{TTScore}
+\subsubsection{TTScore}

-The overall framework for the text-to-token generators and likelihood scoring is illustrated in Figure~\ref{fig:proposed_diagram}.
+The overall framework for the text-to-token generators and likelihood scoring is illustrated in Figure 3.
 Using the seq2seq text-to-token generators described in Section~\ref{sec:generators}, with parameters $\theta_c$ for the content token generator and $\theta_f$ for the prosody token generator, we formulate the conditional probability of content tokens $\mathbf{c}$ and prosody tokens $\mathbf{f}_{\text{ph}}$ given the input phoneme sequence $\mathbf{x}$ as where $i\in\{1,2,...,T\}$ and $j\in\{1,2,...,L\}$.